Skip to main content

 • Depreciation schedule and purchase invoices for assets acquired during the audit period.

-• Reseller permits/resale certificates for any wholesale sales.
+• Reseller permits for any wholesale sales.

 • Supporting documentation for all deductions and exemptions.